 Then, around the turn of the millennium, the lake began to steadily get lower and smaller — and the beguiling spiral was consistently visible and available again.
 There were articles in “The New York Times,” and, later, there were YouTube videos.
 Now people from all over the world wanted to come walk its twisty path.

 This year Spiral Jetty is 50 years old: a middle-aged work of art that has endured after all.

-The Spiral Jetty, in 2020, is still a spiral but not much of a jetty.
+These days, the Spiral Jetty is still a spiral but not much of a jetty.
 The black rocks of the path lead you westward across the dry playa, eventually into a smaller and then smaller circle, but when you are down among the rocks you lose sight of the pattern.
 To really see the sculpture you need to stand on the hill above it.
 Even then, if you are a lover of the iconic photos, you may be expecting something bigger and more dramatic.

 Truthfully, the Great Salt Lake isn’t my go-to landscape.
 What I like are lakes surrounded by trees, green hills dotted with daisies, bonus points for a little white farmhouse off in the distance.
 The Great Salt Lake at Rozel Point — stark, still and muted on a partly cloudy spring morning — is nothing like that.
 It feels like a desert masquerading as a body of water.